Klobucka, Anna M., et al. Ponto de Encontro: Portuguese as a World Language. 2nd edition. Upper Saddle River, NJ: Pearson/Prentice Hall, 2013. Print.

 Your grade will be determined according to the following criteria:

-Skit (5%): In groups of three, students will write and perform an original skit based upon the play O pagador de promessas or one of the themes of lessons 10-15 in Ponto de encontro.
+Skit (10%): In groups of four, students will write and perform an original skit based upon the play O pagador de promessas or one of the themes of lessons 10-15 in Ponto de encontro.
 Skits should be around 10 minutes, and the theme must be pre-approved by your instructor.

-Participation, preparedness, and attendance (10%): Active participation and regular attendance is crucial to the learning of a language.
+Participation and Attendance (10%): Active participation and regular attendance is crucial to the learning of a language.
 The participation grade is based both on the quantity and the quality of a student’s participation, with quality being determined by active, on-task participation in class, group and pair activities, obvious preparation of homework, volunteerism in class and overall preparedness.
-Excessive absenteeism will result in a substantial drop in this grade, as will tardiness.
-The use of a cell phone during class time will result in a participation grade of ZERO for that day.
+Excessive absenteeism will result in a substantial drop in this grade, as will tardiness and the use of a cell phone during class time.

 Tulane University, Spanish & Portuguese Dept., 304 Newcomb Hall, New Orleans, LA 70118 504-865-5518 email@example.com